Huddersfield Narrow Canal: Hartshead Power Station

 On the western side of the Pennines, the canal runs through the legs of an electricity pylon at Heyrod, near Stalybridge.

 The pylon had been erected during the period when the canal was closed and the only viable route for restoration was through the legs.

 No other such cases are known on navigable waterways worldwide although other pylons have been constructed across former waterways that have been filled in with rubble and soil such as the Manchester, Bolton and Bury Canal and Wey and Arun Canal at Rowner Lock.

 The canal today

 The canal is part of the South Pennine Ring crossing the Pennines twice – the other crossing is the Rochdale Canal.
 The canals are linked at the western (Lancashire) end by the Ashton Canal and at the eastern (Yorkshire) end by the Huddersfield Broad Canal and a length of the Calder and Hebble Navigation.

 This takes in Huddersfield, Golcar, Slaithwaite, Marsden, Saddleworth, Diggle, Uppermill, Greenfield, Mossley, Stalybridge, Ashton-under-Lyne, Manchester at its central Cheshire Ring (New Islington) and Etihad stadium (Bradford/Eastlands) districts, Failsworth, Rochdale, Littleborough, Todmorden, Hebden Bridge, Sowerby Bridge, Elland and Brighouse.

-The Huddersfield Canal area is also a Site of Special Scientific Interest.
+The Lock Gates Sundial is a large piece of public art alongside the canal in Armentieres Square in Stalybridge.
+It commemorates the reopening of the canal and was installed in 2008.
+The north facing balance beam forms the gnomon of the sundial, and heel stones mark the time.